geudde/attic-chest/pages/02.season-1/02.meeting-02/09.ellen/docs.md

 The Muses sand a roundelay
 While golden Phoebus from the sky
 Look’d with a bright auspicious eye:
-And thus to Nature who the Babe carest
+And thus to Nature who the babe caressed
-Spake his high will, his gen’rous wish exprest,
+Spake his high will, his gen’rous wish expressed,
 “Let me, fair Dame, your pleasing office share
 “Be this sweet nursling still our mutual care,
 “By you, while blooming in her earliest youth